 After you have sent in your application and attended the entrance exam (in case there was one), the hard part is over.
 You’ll just have to wait for the admission results, which normally arrive at the end of June.

-If you have been accepted (we’re sure you will), you will get the confirmation via email and post, along with the next steps to enrol at the university.
+If you have been accepted, you will get the confirmation via email and post, along with the next steps to enrol at the university.

 - Visa form